 - Demand in the market

 What do your clients actually want?
 What are decision makers willing to sign the check for?
-Don’t make the mistake of offering a service that nobody will actually give you money for.
+Don’t make the mistake of offering a service that nobody will pay you for.

 Go through each of these with a fine-toothed comb.
 Choosing your area of specialization should be something you declare with pride.
 It should be bold and public.
 It’s the first step to become a consultant and truly starting your consulting business off the right way.

-And that bring us to the critical next step…
+And that brings us to the critical next step…

 How to Validate Demand For Your Services & Expertise